2005 Season

 Team Changes

-Only one team changed conferences with Southeastern Louisiana joining the Southland Conference.
-Florida A&M retreated from their I-A transition attempt back into the MEAC.
+Only two teams changed conferences with Southeastern Louisiana joining the Southland Conference from I-AA independent status while Florida A&M retreated from their I-A transition attempt back into the MEAC.
+The Rattlers spent the 2004 season as an I-AA independent.

 The NCAA did not have North Dakota State, Northern Colorado, South Dakota State, and UC Davis as fully eligible for the 2005 season.
 Northern Colorado and UC Davis would become fully eligible starting in 2007 while NDSU and SDSU were eligible in the 2008 season.
 Thus, they were not counted as official teams but we do list them since they were all in their transition to I-AA.

-The NCAA also had Florida Atlantic leaving the I-AA after the 2004 season, but still had Florida International as I-AA for the 2005 season despite both teams being part of the I-A/FBS Sun Belt Conference.
+The NCAA had Florida Atlantic leaving the I-AA after the 2004 season, but still had Florida International as I-AA for the 2005 season despite both teams being part of the I-A/FBS Sun Belt Conference.
 We do not include either team as I-AA for 2005.
+We have both FAU and FIU leaving I-AA independent status to join the I-A Sun Belt Conference.

 2004 Season ———————————————————————————————————————————————————- 2006 Season